MicrosoftDocs/azure-devops-docs/docs/notifications/troubleshoot-contact-support.md

 It's best to have a recent event reference for the notification in question.
 Full details about the event and notification delivery are retained for a few days and are beneficial for resolution.
 You might be asked to reproduce the issue with a new event and provide the following information:
 - time/date of the event
-- IDs (build, pull request, etc) associated with the event
+- IDs (build, pull request, etc.) associated with the event